LuisGloria/FlagOS/README.md

 Custom OS build from scratch.
 It's kinda done.

-BTW, there's an error on a file I forgot the name, please fix that for me if you're going to do a pull request.

-OS is kinda complete I guess?
+OS is kinda complete I guess?<br/>
 Haven't tested it yet.

+--Update--

+I think I'll give up on this project.<br/>
+I can't compile half of the files in here and everything's a mess, do what you want with it.